galargh/fiftytwo/README.md

 # fiftytwo[52]

-Fiftytwo is a tuner using WebAudio API for audio manipulation.
+Fiftytwo is a tuner using WebAudio API for audio manipulation and ReactJS for the view.
 It implements Philip McLeod's MPM algorithm for pitch detection.
 It is being used and tested mainly with guitar and ukulele.

 ### 52
 The tuner was named after
 ['the world's loneliest whale'](http://en.wikipedia.org/wiki/52-hertz_whale) which calls at a very unusual frequency of 52Hz.

-### ReactJS
-React was used in this project solely for learning purposes.

 ### MPM
 Special thanks to Philip McLeod for